Design Dossier

 Durability does not mean permanence.

-Brand stewardship is less about reinvention and more about continuity.
 The work is understanding what should remain, what should change, and how to ensure the next version still feels familiar to the people who rely on it.

 Good brands carry something forward.